osmoscraft/osmosnote/README.md

 # Manual

+## Native context menu

+- Use Shift + F10 in PC to trigger browser built-in context menu

 ## Clipboard

 - Without secure HTTPS origin, clipboard API won't work.
 You can use either localhost or use a real SSL certificate.